CodeBunny09/MySite/README.md

 <u>Day:7</u>
 <p>It was a difficult task today, but yea I did it!!
 I changed my idea from blog to Forum...
 Yep, I'm gonna make a forum instead of blogs.</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
 Tune in with me for daily updates!!!!</p>

+<u>Day:8</u>
+<p>I spent most of the time designing the wireframe for the posts, and ended up doing copypasting!
+Next, I made the signup page.
+It looks really good!!</p>
+<p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
+Tune in with me for daily updates!!!!</p>